akitaken/sample_website/README.md

 # READ ME

-This is a *sample* website - just trying some suff out.
+This is a *sample* website - just trying some stuff out.